qexat/garnet/doc/types.md

    an integer that needs a rounding strategy.
 Is this conceptually the same as the case above?
 I was thinking "beyond the domain" vs.
    "within the domain but not representable" (ie, 5.5 in an `I32`) would be different cases, but maybe they're not.
+You can also do this by say, a `F64` turning into an `F32`.

+So there's three possibilities in the end:

+ * `A` just turns into `B` and cannot fail
+ * `A` turns into `B` with Something happening at the end points -- truncation, saturation, rounding, whatever.
+ * `A` turns into `B` and Something Happens at the end points, plus it needs a rounding strategy for things that "don't fit in the cracks" between numbers.

 Like Rust, we also have `USize`, which is the size of an array index, and `ISize`, which is the size of a pointer offset.
 TODO: Maybe call them `Size` and `Offset` or something?  hm, idk.
 Maybe we shouldn't get fancy.
+Though having `ISize` be called `Offset` is a lot more informative tbh.

 TODO: I was thinking of NOT having arbitrary-sized numbers (ie, `I8 = Number(-128,127)`), buuuuuuut....  it might be a useful case.
 Not going